Flopping in Basketball Explained: Taking a Close Look at the Controversial Tactic

 In this video example, Diamond Miller of the Minnesota Lynx performs a flail flop after a little contact with Brittney Griner of the Phoenix Mercury (who also happens to be the leader in WNBA dunks).

 Players use these flop techniques to convince referees to call fouls in their favor.
 Each one requires timing and a bit of acting skill to make it look real.
-While effective, they are also controversial because they involve deceiving the referees.

 Arguments for Flopping